jacylang/jacy/README.md

 ###### Key-value arguments

-- `-print` - debug argument that allows to print representations of some structures on different compilation stages:
+- `-print` - (any count of parameters) - debug argument that allows to print representations of some structures on different compilation stages:
   - `all` - prints everything described below
   - `dir-tree` - prints directory tree where root file is placed, so we